mdnorris1/Microsoft365/README.md

 Cloud Security and Compliance

-Microsoft 365 are automatically using Azure AD, so you can access Azure Entra AD features and services through either the Microsoft 365 admin portal or through the Azure portal.
+Scenario 1:

-Scenario 1: Account configuration
+• Account configuration
-•	Create users, add to groups, assign licenses.
+•	Create new users, add them to groups and assign licenses.
 •	Configure authentication process by enabling password reset and configuring the settings.
 •	Add users to Self-service password reset group.